tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 ## Android software

-**Note:** Please read [our recommendations](our-immersion-learning-toolset.html#android) regarding using an Android device.
+**Note:** Please read [our recommendations](our-immersion-learning-toolset.html#android) about using an Android device.
 Be careful with programs not listed on F-Droid.
-They may contain malicious functionalities.
+They may contain proprietary blobs or malicious functionality that typically prevents submission to F-Droid.

 ### General